cdmuir/tealeaves/README.md

 It can take a little while to model many different parameter sets.
 If you have multiple processors available, you can speed things up by running simulations in parallel.
 In the `tealeaves` function, simply use the `parallel = TRUE` argument to simulate in parallel.
-Here I'll provide an example looking at how leaf-to-air temperature differentials change with air temperature.
+Here I’ll provide an example looking at how leaf-to-air temperature differentials change with air temperature.